-So what is the basis of ethical decision-making?
+What is the basis of ethical decision-making?

-My best suggestion is:
+Our best suggestion is:

 Objectivity and fairness are the basis of ethical decision-making.

-Detachment is a huge part of the process.
+- Detachment is a huge part of the process.
 Objectivity is impossible without personal detachment.
-Fairness cannot begin to be achieved without detachment, since it's about other people, not the leader, nor the leader's supporters and environment.
+Fairness cannot begin to be achieved without detachment since it's about other people, not the leader, nor the leader's supporters and environment.

-Being ethical is being fair.
+- Being ethical is being fair.
 Being fair means understanding implications from other people's perspectives - not your own.
 The more widely and well you appreciate other people's issues and implications, then the easier you will find it to be ethical.

 Cybernetics is a really useful way to look at objectivity.
 Objectivity entails understanding how systems work and inter-relate.
 But systems here means merely the general sense of people and the way life is organised.
 Systems does not refer to complex mathematics or scientific formulae.
-Again, it requires you to step back - to detach yourself, resist personal bias and emotion - step back, be objective, adult, mature - fair.
+Again, it requires you to step back - to detach yourself, resist personal bias and emotion - step back, be objective, mature - fair.

 Objectivity is a wonderfully potent and extremely flexible ability to pursue.
 Especially if you can combine it with the ability to facilitate rather than influence.